neg-c/psm/README.md

 - **Optional Dependencies**:
   - [GoogleTest](https://github.com/google/googletest) - Used for testing only
   - [STB](https://github.com/nothings/stb) - Used for the CLI tool only
+  - [GLFW](https://www.glfw.org/) - Used for the GUI tool only
+  - [OpenGL](https://www.opengl.org/) - Used for the GUI tool only
+  - [ImGui](https://github.com/ocornut/imgui) - Used for the GUI tool only
+  - [GLEW](https://glew.sourceforge.net/) - Used for the GUI tool only
+  - [Native File Dialog](https://github.com/mlabbe/nativefiledialog-extended) - Used for the GUI tool only

 When using vcpkg, these dependencies are automatically managed.
 The optional components (tests and CLI tool) can be disabled during the build process if you